 Our Vol Vision

 UT students are the principal priority of the ONSF.
 Every effort made by ONSF is connected to the hopes, dreams, and personal vision of the individual student.
 ONSF recognizes the import of the scholarship process as one that compels significant critical reflection, the clarification of ambitions, strategic planning, and building crucial and lasting relationships with faculty, staff, and peers.
-The scholarship application process is valued not for its outcome but for the invaluable insight it can provide for each student as they engage with their university, local, national, and global communities.
+The scholarship application process is valued not for its outcome, but for the invaluable insight it can provide for students as they engage with UT and their local, national, and global communities.
 Finally, ONSF places great value on collaboration, recognizing the primacy of partnership in identifying and supporting undergraduates through the application processes for nationally competitive scholarships, fellowships, and experiential learning opportunities.

 Our Institutional Support

 UT recognizes the importance of ONSF, its effect on the undergraduate UT experience, and its potential to contribute to the university’s national reputation.
-ONSF is part of the Student Success unit and the Office of the Provost.
+ONSF is part of the Division of Academic Success & Transitions, under the Office of the Provost.
 ONSF collaborates with all departments, colleges, and units across campus and is consistently looking to establish new and strengthen existing relationships.